 Work through a structured career path curated by experts and tied directly to popular industry job roles

 Use virtualized, hands-on experiences to learn by doing gaining practical, real-world skills

 Track your progress as you move closer to your goal with each learning session

 Be confident you’re ready for the next step of your career journey upon completion

 Microsoft Azure is one of the leading cloud services providers in the world.
 The Azure platform offers users in over 60 regions and 140 countries more than 100 different services.
 The platform allows IT professionals and developers to develop, build, implement, and maintain applications in the cloud with its various tools and frameworks.
 It’s estimated that at least 95% of Fortune 500 companies use the Azure platform.

 The Azure Cloud Engineer Career Path is designed to provide students with the skills they need to take and pass the certification exams needed to qualify for the role of Azure Cloud Engineer.
 Microsoft offers multiple role-based certifications that were created according to market requirements and job roles.
 In the Azure Cloud Engineer career path, students will learn about cloud computing, cloud security, networking services, virtual machines, and more within the Azure platform.
-They will also be prepared for certification like the Microsoft Azure AZ-900, Microsoft AZ-103, Microsoft AZ-300, Microsoft AZ-301, and the ISC2 Certified Cloud Security Professional (CCSP).
+They will also be prepared for certification like the Microsoft Azure AZ-900, Microsoft AZ-104, Microsoft AZ-303, Microsoft AZ-304, and Microsoft AZ-500.

 What Does an Azure Cloud Engineer Do?

 Azure Cloud Engineers are responsible for many cloud-related activities.
 They will assess an organization’s IT infrastructure to determine options for moving to the cloud.
 A cloud engineer will then oversee the migration process and maintain the new system.
 Some of the specific duties of an Azure Cloud Engineer may include:

 - Handling Azure virtual machines